What In The World Does Valued Action Mean and Why Do I Need A Diary For It?

 – Showing love and affection in my relationships makes me feel vulnerable

-– Being patient often involves me being less productive
+– Being patient involves me being less productive

-– Moving up in work requires me to do public speaking
+– Progressing in work requires me to do public speaking

 – Learning reminds me of how much I don’t know